crewAIInc/crewAI/README.md

 Please note, CrewAI is recommended to be used with Python 3.10 for optimal compatibility.

-To get started with CrewAI, follow these simple steps.
+To get started with CrewAI, follow these simple steps:

 ### 1. Installation